AdobeDocs/campaign-classic.en/help/platform/using/specific-configuration-database.md

     ```

-1. In Campaign Classic, you can then configure your [!DNL Azure Synapse] external account.
+1. In Campaign Classic, you can now configure your [!DNL Azure Synapse] external account.
 For more on how to configure your external account, refer to this [section](../../platform/using/specific-configuration-database.md#azure-external).

 1. To configure iptables on Debian to ensure the connection with Azure Synapse Analytics, enable the outbound TCP 1433 port for your hostname with the following command: